 The Sofitel also offers a large gym, a spa and a cooking school, none of which I had a chance to try during my much too short stay!

 Conclusion: The Sofitel Luang Prabang is a fantastic luxury hotel in this beautiful city, offering some of the best service I have experienced in South East Asia, a region with above-average service to start.
 You’ll also get a stunning room, and I would recommend to splurge on the pool suite, with lots of space and privacy, providing the perfect setting for a special, romantic getaway!
 It’s all set in a beautiful property, the oldest in the Sofitel portfolio, with well landscaped grounds.
 All of this comes at a steep price, the going rate during my stay was $380 for a regular room and $490 for a pool suite – very high when the best properties in the Old Town go for less than $200.
 Rooms can be had for less, when I searched at different times of year I found rooms for $229 and suites for $344 – at which point I’d consider them good value.
+You can check current prices here!

-The only downside is the location outside of town, so if you are planning to visit Luang Prabang, I’d recommend to stay at least 2 nights in town, maybe at the 3Nagas hotel to feel the spirit of Luang Prabang, before retreating to your luxury bubble at the Sofitel for some rest, relaxation and pampering!
+The only downside is the location outside of town, so if you are planning to visit Luang Prabang, I’d recommend to stay at least 2 nights in town, maybe at the 3Nagas by Sofitel to feel the spirit of Luang Prabang, before retreating to your luxury bubble at the Sofitel for some rest, relaxation and pampering!